What to do with old coins and banknotes?

 Occasional use bags

 A bit like the winter clothes, you might have bags you rarely use.
 It could be a posh handbag or a small one for weddings and nights out.
 You might have a sports or gym bag that’s not been used all summer.
-Basically anything you’ve not used for a while but you might put cash in it!
+Basically anything you’ve not used for a while but you might put cash in!

 Random change jars